 Businesses overpaying on energy by not switching

-The Competition and Markets Authority (CMA) is investigating the business energy market and its 2015 findings suggest that more than 95% of dual-fuel customers of the big six energy firms in 2012-14 could have saved by switching, and that those savings would have ranged from £158 to £234 a year per customerSean Davies, Gocompare.com
+The Competition and Markets Authority (CMA) is investigating the business energy market and its 2015 findings suggest that a lack of competition in the market in 2009-13 meant that SME customers of the big six suppliers were paying 14% above competitive levels for their energy, costing them £0.5bn a year more than was necessarySean Davies, Gocompare.com

 How can we help you with your business energy needs today?